Port of Oswego: The Coal Era (Late 19th century-early 20th century)

-Decline
+Former Decline

 The port declined due to the growth of more advantageous water routes such as the St. Lawrence River, along with the failure of the Federal Government to complete improvements on the Great Lakes.

 The increased traffic on Welland Canal due to cheaper rates led to lifting of tolls on Erie Canal which terminated trade on Welland Canal and subsequently Oswego.
 This was accompanied by an improved canal system on St. Lawrence River.

 More fundamentally, railroads destroyed the advantages that the Port of Oswego had formerly enjoyed as a transshipment point for water before faster methods of land transportation, and larger steam ships became too much for a small port like Oswego to handle.

-Current status
+Current status and Uplifting

 Nearly 120 vessels call on an annual basis and the port moves in excess of one million tons each year.
 Products handled at the port include windmill components, fertilizer, cement, corn, soybeans, wheat, salt, nuclear power components, aluminum and petroleum products such as liquid asphalt and heating fuel.
 Fifteen companies currently call the Port of Oswego home for a portion of their domestic or international shipping operations.

+Future ideas and expansions are in progress for the port.
+Expansion of the railyard is in development stages.
+Possible expansions and dredging of the river, harbor and inlet to the port would accommodate for larger cargo vessels to come through, with the possibility of cargo containers being brought into the port.

+The Port of Oswego’s strategic location at the crossroads of the Northeastern North American shipping market, puts them less than 350 miles from 60 million people.